 Makes 2 shakes with about 450 calories each.

 Sweeteners are also a great way to add calories for kids over 2.
 We don’t want to make everything sweet or overly sweet, as this will train them to only want sweet foods.
 But we can be slightly more liberal with our “sweet” policy.
-We can add sweeteners to some foods.
+We can add sweeteners to some foods to make them fit into the category of high calorie foods for kids.
 Here are my favorite sweeteners for added calories:

 - Maple syrup